 It’s not necessary to get into the history of marijuana, otherwise known as weed, pot, skunk, and so many other street terms to describe a plant with properties that when ingested cause physical and psychological alteration to any individual that tries it.
 Whereas, not that long ago it was quite illegal to possess, use, grow or distribute this substance and it still is in many part of the world.

-Though there is much evidence to support the use of medical marihuana, for people suffering from cancer treatment, HIV and other life threatening diseases and that it brings about some form of relief other than morphine or other potent chemical compound may be acceptable.
-But this can also be a simple stepping stone to accepting it to “treat” other non-life threatening illnesses.
-There are researcher right this moment that are actually attempting to justify its use for dozens of other physical and psychological use.
-The fact that one can say “I feel less ‘stressed out’ when I smoke marijuana and therefor have a medical condition of anxiety and that permits me to have a marijuana card” would also be admitting “I do not have the skills to deal with daily stressful conditions at work or in personal affairs and it is a medical condition”.
+Though there is much evidence to support the use of medical marihuana, for people suffering from cancer treatment, HIV and other life-threatening diseases and that it brings about some form of relief other than morphine or other potent chemical compounds may be acceptable.
+But this can also be a simple stepping stone to accepting it to “treat” other non-life-threatening illnesses.
+There are researchers right this moment that are actually attempting to justify its use for dozens of other physical and psychological use.
+The fact that one can say “I feel less ‘stressed out’ when I smoke marijuana and therefore have a medical condition of anxiety and that permits me to have a marijuana card” would also be admitting “I do not have the skills to deal with daily stressful conditions at work or in personal affairs and it is a medical condition”.
 It would think that this person may be better suited to work leisurely in a field picking organic fruit, not with the stock market.